diffblue/gitlab/doc/development/iterating_tables_in_batches.md

 ## Efficient usage of `each_batch`

 `EachBatch` helps to iterate over large tables.
-It's important to highlight that `EachBatch` does not magically solve all iteration related performance problems and it might not help at all in some scenarios.
+It's important to highlight that `EachBatch` does not magically solve all iteration-related performance problems, and it might not help at all in some scenarios.
 From the database point of view, correctly configured database indexes are also necessary to make `EachBatch` perform well.